the mountains of Great Basin

 Grand Canyon National Park is a classic road trip destination all on its own.
 Mainly because I mean, it’s the Grand Canyon!
 This western part of the U.S. was made for vacations and road trips.

 Nearby, Williams and Kingman, Arizona both are on the famous Route 66.
-Road trippers will find an variety of museum options, kitschy souvenir shops and historic diners dedicated to this classic cross county route.
+Road trippers will find an assortment of museum options, kitschy souvenir shops and historic diners dedicated to this classic cross county route.

 This region of northern Arizona is also home to some of the finest national forests in the country and even other national park sites such as Walnut Canyon National Monument with its cliff dwellings, the amazing volcano at Sunset Crater National Monument and a glimpse into past civilizations at Wupatki National Monument.